Arabinoxylan: Structure

+Arabinoxylans from tissues other than endosperm are structurally more complex.
+The xylan backbone is often heavily substituted with glucuronic acid resides and other sugars and these arabinoxylan polymers are sometimes termed glucuronarabinoxylans or heteroxylans.
+Both backbone and sidechain sugar residues can be acetylated.
+Arabinosyl residues can be acylated with phenolics other than ferulic acid, in particular p-coumaric acid but also sinapinic acid and others.
+These acylated arabinosyl residues are frequently additionally substituted with 2-linked sugars.
+In lignified cell walls, there is strong evidence that feruloyl residues on arabinoxylan can be crosslinked into the lignin polymer, increasing recalcitrance to digestion.

 Functions

 Arabinoxylans chiefly serve a structural role in the plant cells.
 They are also the reservoirs of large amounts of ferulic acid and other phenolic acids which are covalently linked to them.
 Phenolic acids may also be involved in defense including protection against fungal pathogens.

 Arabinoxylans are one of the main components of soluble and insoluble dietary fibers which are shown to exert various health benefits.
 In addition, arabinoxylans, owing to their bound phenolic acids, are shown to have antioxidant activity.
 Their ion exchange capacity and viscosity are also partly responsible for their beneficial metabolic effects.